Travel Histotechnologist Jobs

 - Stain the sections to highlight various structures or constituents

-- Maintain laboratory equipment, ensuring quality control
+- Maintain laboratory equipment and have extensive knowledge of histologic lab manuals, ensuring quality control

 - Adhere to safety procedures to protect themselves and others from potential hazards